 This module begins by introducing all the core technologies it covers, and then walks you through the installation of a web development server.
-You will then be ready to work through the examples and exercises given in this module.
+You will then be ready to work through the many examples and exercises given in this module.

-You will gain a grounding in the PHP programming language, covering the basics of syntax, arrays, functions, and object-oriented programming.
-Then, with PHP under your belt, you will move on to the MySQL database system, where you will learn everything from how MySQL databases are structured to how to generate complex queries.
+You will gain a grounding in the C# programming language, covering the basics of syntax, arrays, functions, and object-oriented programming.
+Then, with C# under your belt, you will move on to the SQLite database system, where you will learn everything from how SQLite databases are structured to how to generate complex queries.